-Students must confer with their adviser to select the most appropriate methods for their particular inquiry since each method requires specific strategies and procedures.
+Students must confer with their advisor to select the most appropriate methods for their particular inquiry since each method requires specific strategies and procedures.
 Some problems require a variety of methods to gather and analyze relevant data.
 For example, an instructional or educational project that aims to teach a sample of a population certain knowledge and skills must involve (i) a needs assessment of potential participants, (ii) a pre-test of relevant initial and target skills, as well as (iii) a post-test outcomes assessment of their accomplishment of the instructional objectives.

 The following research methodologies may be employed in CALIS research projects: